 When you animate a design use your creativity - don't let those shape tables constrain your imagination.
 Start with a simple figure and go wild with animation.
 Draw a ball, an arrow, or a rocket, then animate it by DRAWing and XDRAWing it at different positions along the screen.
 Or, practice with the animation in Listing 1.
 After all, it's simply two figures we set into motion with the DRAW and XDRAW commands.
-Once you get the hang of using shape tables, you'll create animations that'll astonish any assembly-language programmer. \square
+Once you get the hang of using shape tables, you'll create animations that'll astonish any assembly-language programmer. \Box lenging tasks as their skills develop.